redbmk/bin/README.md

   pipe in some data. *example usage*: `jsonlint data.json` or `curl -s1 example.com/data.json | jsonlint`.

+**update-certs** *(bash)*:
+    Script to dynamically add and update nginx configs and renew letsencrypt certifications.
+Can be run on a daily cron to keep certs up to date.

 **verify-transfer** *(node)*:
     After transfering some files (e.g. with rsync) you can use this to verify that all the files are the same.
 It takes a while for large folders